ninrod/rsynced-melpa/melpa/helm-slime-readme.txt

    Yet another `slime-apropos' with `helm'.
  `helm-slime-repl-history'
    Select an input from the SLIME repl's history and insert it.
+ `helm-slime-mini'
+   Like `helm-slime-list-connections', but include an extra source of SLIME-related buffers, like the events buffer or the scratch buffer.

 Installation:

-Put the helm-slime.el, helm.el to your load-path.
+Add helm-slime.el to your load-path.
 Set up SLIME properly.
 Call `slime-setup' and include 'helm-slime as the arguments:

   (slime-setup '([others contribs ...] helm-slime))

 or simply require helm-slime in some appropriate manner.

+To use Helm instead of the Xref buffer, enable `global-helm-slime-mode'.